UofT-DSI/shell/02_activities/assignments/assignment_instructions.md

 #### Merge in updates from your coworkers
 At the same time, your coworkers made some other changes to the bash script.
 You've been asked to incorporate their changes, then make one big pull request with it
-* Merge the DSI's `coworker-changes` branch into your `assignment` branch using the command `git pull https://github.com/UofT-DSI/shell coworker-changes`
+* Merge the DSI's `coworker-changes` branch into your `assignment` branch using the command `git pull https://github.com/UofT-DSI/shell coworker-changes --no-rebase`

 #### Submit your changes for automatic testing and peer review by your coworkers
 1. Commit your changes in the `assignment` branch